Nayeem-stud/face-detection-emotion/README.md

 # face-detection-emotion

-This documentation provides an overview of a simple React-based social media post creation application.
+This documentation provides an overview of a simple React-based face-detection-emotion application.
 The application allows users to select an image, perform facial recognition on it using the face-api.js library, and share posts.

 ## Table of Contents
 - [App.js](#appjs)